 The following is cross-posted at the HealthCare Markets and Regulation (HMR) Lab, Department of Health Care Policy, Harvard Medical School and is by Jeannie Biniek, a PhD candidate in the economics track of the Health Policy Program at Harvard University.
 From 2009 to 2013 she worked as professional staff for the Senate Budget Committee where she advised Chairmen Murray (D-WA) and Conrad (D-ND) on health, tax, and economic policy issues.
 Prior to that she worked as a consultant to companies in the health care industry on transfer pricing matters and intellectual property litigation.
 She holds a BA from the University of California, Los Angeles and a MA from Johns Hopkins University.
+This is the second of three posts.
+The other two are here and here.

 The Affordable Care Act included an excise tax on high-cost health plans (the Cadillac tax).
 The objective of the tax is to curb overutilization of health care services by reducing the tax-subsidy for the most expensive employer-sponsored coverage (which is currently provided as tax-exempt compensation).
 Estimates of the effect of the Cadillac tax on federal tax revenues assume employers will increase wage compensation to offset reductions in health insurance benefits made to avoid triggering the tax (CBO and JCT estimate that three-quarters of new revenue from the tax will come from taxes on higher wages).
 The extent of this premium-wage tradeoff is important, but poorly understood by non-economists.